Podcast

 C. I make changes and corrections to the post during this process.

-D. I then add a scripted intro and outro, and add music into these two sections.
+D. I then add a scripted intro, outro, and music into these two sections.

 E. I then post my blog post to WordPress.